Questions & Answers:

 We prefer the purchase order process for payment but we also accept checks made out to the California Math Festival Program.
 Your purchase order or payment must be in the amount of the invoice and sent to us at least two weeks BEFORE the date of your Math Festival.
 If we don’t receive a purchase order or check from your school, district, or organization in advance of your Math Festival date, it may result in a cancellation.

 For more information, questions, a cost estimate, or to book a Math Festival date for your school, please contact Paul Giganti, Jr., Director of the California Math Festival Program, at: email@example.com

 Why do we need parent volunteers to help students?

-One of the nicest elements of any Math Festival program is parent involvement.
-For your student Math Festival we ask you or your PTA/PTO to sign up parent volunteers in advance so they can assist the students at the Festival stations during the day.
+A wonderful element of any Math Festival program is parent involvement.
+For your student Math Festival we ask you or your school or PTA/PTO to sign up parent volunteers in advance so they can assist the students at the Festival stations during the day.
 Parent volunteers DO NOT NEED TO BE MATH EXPERTS to help out; they can learn all they need to know in a brief orientation that morning, and by participating in the sessions.
-Your school will need to sign up 12 to 16 parents or other volunteers for each Math Festival student session though parents can volunteer to work in shifts.
+Your school will need 12 to 16 parents or other volunteers for each Math Festival student session though parents can volunteer to work in shifts.
 It’s ideal if your school can have one adult helping at each Math Festival station.
 We will provide your school with information, advice, and flyers in advance to use in the process of gathering parent volunteers.
-Speaking English IS NOT required of the help at your Math Festival; in fact, non-English speaking volunteers can help non-English speaking students quite nicely.
+Speaking English is NOT required to help at your Math Festival; in fact, non-English speaking volunteers can help non-English speaking students quite nicely.